KIDSS addresses the needs of orphans and vulnerable children, and strengthens family and community networks for coordinated care.

 Between 2000 and 2013, eight of 15 West African nations experienced at least one year of violent conflict.
 The majority of countries in the region are vulnerable to future strife because of their legacies of conflict and overall state fragility.
 USAID|West Africa manages a complex regional portfolio aimed at strengthening systems of non-violent conflict management in West Africa, primarily by improving regional conflict early warning and investing significantly in countering violent extremism (CVE) at the community level across the region.
 However, USAID efforts are challenged by the difficulty of measuring impact in this complex programming environment and the general lack of sound data and local analytical capability.

-The United States Agency for International Development’s (USAID) Leadership, Management and Governance project strengthens Afghanistan’s systems for delivering health and education services by increasing the knowledge and capacity of healthcare providers, program managers, and policy makers.
+The United States Agency for International Development’s (USAID) Leadership, Management and Governance project strengthened Afghanistan’s systems for delivering health and education services by increasing the knowledge and capacity of healthcare providers, program managers, and policy makers.
+The project provided technical assistance to the Ministry of Public Health and the Ministry of Education with a focus on increasing transparency about how budget resources are used and accountability for results.

 Monsoon season floods and landslides hinder aid delivery and exacerbate living conditions for displaced people.
 Approximately 80,000 people evacuate from areas at risk of landslides since July.
 USAID/OFDA partners continue to assist earthquake-affected populations.